SamSunny4/KeyBase/README.md

 KeyBase is a comprehensive Java Swing application designed to manage key duplicator records with an embedded H2 database.
 It provides a complete solution for key shops to track customer information, key details, and maintain visual records through webcam integration.

 ## Features
+Java JDK 17 (LTS) or newer — the project is built to target Java 17.
+The installer can bundle a portable JRE so end users don't need a system Java.
 ### Core Functionality
 - **Customer Management**: Store detailed customer information including name, phone number, vehicle type, vehicle number, and ID number
 - **Key Tracking**: Track key details with key type, purpose (Home, Office, Locker, Department, Suspicious), date, quantity, and amount